Wielding/WieldingAnsi/README.md

 Usage
 -----
-The `Show-AnsiCodes` function displays a table in the console to assist with identifying the Wansi codes to use.
+The `Show-AnsiCodes` function displays all of the codes supported in the console to assist with identifying the Wansi codes to use.

 ```powershell
 Show-AnsiCodes <no parameters>